Geyser

 An example of a full setup

-After this is done, you are able to connect to both your Java Edition and Bedrock server with play.example.tld!
+When using Geyser in combination with Java it's highly recommended that you switch to proxy protocol.
+Detailed instructions can be found here.
+After this is done, you should be able to connect to both your Java Edition and Bedrock server with play.example.tld!

 Plugin Setup

-For the plugin not to block incoming Geyser connections, please create a new file under plugins/TCPShield/ip-whitelist.
+If you decide to use the plugin instead of proxy protocol, it should be noted the plugin does authorize incoming Geyser connections directly.
+Please create a new file under plugins/TCPShield/ip-whitelist.
 In this example, we will call this name geyser.list.

 Add these lines to the file: